isaacnmm/pestpolicy-hugo2XX/content/posts/12-ft-vs-14-ft-trampoline/index.md

 - It may take a while to put it together
 ## Conclusion
 I hope that this guide on the 12-foot vs. 14-foot trampoline has been helpful.
 You can make an informed choice and decide on the best trampoline size for your backyard.
-- The major aspects that defer in these two sizes are the jumping mats, the number of springs, and the weight limit.�When deciding between a 12-foot vs. 14-foot trampoline its important that you consider your space and the age of jumpers.
+- The major aspects that defer in these two sizes are the jumping mats, the number of springs, and the weight limit.When deciding between a 12-foot vs. 14-foot trampoline its important that you consider your space and the age of jumpers.
 The 12ft trampoline may take up less space than the 14ft trampoline.
 However, the 14ft is a great option if youll also join in the fun.
 It can accommodate both children and adults.
 Thus, if you have adequate pick the 14ft trampoline.